-Five supply wells (29, 30, 31, 34, and Watkins Gate) located in the Ord Community draw groundwater from the Salinas Valley Groundwater Basin 900-foot, 400-foot, and lower 180-foot aquifers.
-Groundwater from these supply wells is disinfected in the Ord Community chlorination treatment plant.
+Two deep supply wells (10 and 11) located in Central Marina, draw groundwater from the 900-foot aquifer in the Salinas Valley Groundwater Basin where the water is then treated on site for disinfection.
+The remaining five supply wells (29, 30, 31, 34, and Watkins Gate) located in the Ord Community, draw groundwater from the Salinas Valley Groundwater Basin's 900-foot, 400-foot, and lower 180-foot aquifers.
+Groundwater from these supply wells is disinfected at the Ord Community chlorination treatment facility.